 Finally, take Intro to Intellectual Property, Administrative Law, Business Associations, Antitrust, and other classes with broad applicability that will help you understand the world.
 I wish I had studied patents and copyrights while I was in law school.
 I didn’t because I figured I’d never need it.
 I’m not an engineer, nor am I an artist.
 It turns out that almost everything has an IP-piece to it.
 That was a huge mistake on my part.
 It has taken me a lot of time to catch up.
 If you are reading this post, you understand why Admin Law is important — you can’t understand the modern government without knowing Admin Law.
 It should be taught in elementary school, junior high, high school, and college.
 But it is not — so take it in law school.
 Business Associations is also essential; every lawyer needs to know the basics.
 I also put antitrust on this list because, even if you won’t practice as an antitrust lawyer, the analytical tools are invaluable — especially if you haven’t studied economics.
 Even beyond the basics like supply and demand, you should be able to think “at the margins” and understand “elasticity.”

 And that brings me to this week’s D.C.
 Circuit case: Sierra Club v.
 FERC.
 After reading this opinion, I’m curious about the price elasticity of demand for energy in Florida.
 Here’s the background.
-FERC allowed new natural-gas pipelines to be build in the southeastern United States.
+FERC allowed new natural-gas pipelines to be built in the southeastern United States.
 Various environmental groups sued, arguing that the agency should have prepared a better environmental impact statement.
 Judge Griffith (joined by Judge Rogers) rejected almost all of these arguments.
 But the Court accepted one: “We agree that FERC’s environmental impact statement did not contain enough information on the greenhouse-gas emissions that will result from burning the gas that the pipelines will carry.”
 Judge Brown dissented.

-Why does this case make we wonder about elasticity?
+Why does this case make us wonder about elasticity?
 Because the majority’s theory goes something like this: “All the natural gas that will travel through these pipelines will be going somewhere: specifically, to power plants in Florida, some of which already exist, others of which are in the planning stages.
 Those power plants will burn the gas, generating both electricity and carbon dioxide. … The next question before us is whether, and to what extent, the EIS for this pipeline project needed to discuss these ‘downstream’ effects of the pipelines and their cargo.
 We conclude that at a minimum, FERC should have estimated the amount of power-plant carbon emissions that the pipelines will make possible.”
 One of the issues in this case is whether FERC needs to think about that, given that another agency will decide whether those power plants can operate; the pipeline developers, with supporting case law, argued that FERC was not required to think about the effects which are more proximately caused by the regulatory decisions of other agencies.
 The majority distinguished those cases (the dissent did not buy it) on the ground that the agency here had independent legal authority to disallow the pipelines because of their environmental impacts.

 Beyond that, however, the Court addressed elasticity, noting that “FERC next raises a practical objection, arguing that it is impossible to know exactly what quantity of greenhouse gases will be emitted as a result of this project being approved.”
 The Court rejected this argument: “True, that number depends on several uncertain variables, including the operating decisions of individual plants and the demand for electricity in the region But we have previously held that NEPA analysis necessarily involves some ‘reasonable forecasting,’ and that agencies may sometimes need to make educated assumptions about an uncertain future.”
 Here, the dissent pounced: